jvthaney/CyanoCounter/README.md

 ## Welcome to the CyanoCounter!

-This counter is a user-friendly tool designed to assist community scientists in counting cyanobacteria from water samples for lake monitoring purposes on Lake Sunapee, NH.
+This counter is a user-friendly tool designed to assist community scientists in counting cyanobacteria from water samples for lake monitoring purposes.

 ### To use the counter:
 **1.** Open the [CyanoCounter page](https://jvthaney.github.io/cyanocounter/).